Skinner927/email-digest/README.md

 Run `python login.py` to perform the login.
 This should present you with a link to open in a web browser, once visited, allow the app access to your account and copy the resulting code back into the login script.
+You can run `login.py` again to verify everything works.

 Once you've done this, you're completely set up and the digets should work.